lois2inn/School_District_Analysis/README.md

 <tr><td><img alt=“Adjusted School Summary” src="Resources/Adjusted_School_Summary.png" width="800"/></td></tr>

 - The original school summary showed that Thomas High School had an overall passing percentage of around 91%.
-- The adjusted school summary calculated the passing scores considering the total number of 10th - 12th grade students only.
-These numbers have gone down significantly.
+- The adjusted school summary calculated the overall passing scores considering the total number of 10th - 12th grade students only.
+By removing the math and reading scores of ninth graders from the analysis, the overall passing percentage came down significantly from 91% to 65%.
+The school's passing math and reading percentages also dropped over 25%.

 ### Effect on Thomas High School's Performance:
 <tr><td>Results from original School Performance</td></tr>